RethinkFirst-Mobile/Rethink_UTAF/README.md

 - You may need to adjust capability options for specific device models and OS versions.
 Use `PROVIDER` plus `PLATFORM` to pick capabilities.

 ## Linting
-- Run ESLint across the project:
+- Run ESLint across the project (from root):

 ```bash
 npm run lint